jfogerty18/Twitter-Sentiment-and-Bitcoin-Price/README.md

 Dependencies:

-import re
+- import re
-import pandas as pd
+- import pandas as pd
-import numpy as np
+- import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns import string import nltk import warnings import pandas as pd from nltk.stem.porter import * from textblob import TextBlob, Word, Blobber from textblob.classifiers import NaiveBayesClassifier from textblob.taggers import NLTKTagger
+- import matplotlib.pyplot as plt
+- import seaborn as sns
+- import string
+- import nltk
+- import warnings
+- import pandas as pd
+- from nltk.stem.porter import *
+- from textblob import TextBlob, Word, Blobber
+- from textblob.classifiers import NaiveBayesClassifier
+- from textblob.taggers import NLTKTagger

+- User must have a Plot.ly API

 Acknowledgements:
 Ideas from https://www.analyticsvidhya.com were used for the tweet cleaning process.